Nuku Hiva

 Nuku Hiva (sometimes spelled Nukahiva or Nukuhiva) is the largest of the Marquesas Islands in French Polynesia, an overseas country of France in the Pacific Ocean.
 It was formerly also known as Île Marchand and Madison Island.

 Herman Melville wrote his book Typee based on his experiences in the Taipivai valley in the eastern part of Nuku Hiva.
 Robert Louis Stevenson's first landfall on his voyage on the Casco was at Hatihe'u, on the north side of the island, in 1888.

 Geography

 Coast

 Western Nuku Hiva is characterized by a steep but fairly regular coastline, indented occasionally by small bays, leading to deep valleys, which in turn lead into the interior.
 There are no villages on the western side.
 The coastline of the eastern part of the island has few places to land by sea and takes the brunt of the ocean swells.
 The northern side, in contrast, is indented by deep bays, the largest of which are Anahō and Hatihe'u.
 A third bay, 'A'akapa, is smaller and lies next to a village of the same name.
 The southern side has fewer bays.
 One is at Taioha'e.
 Three others, at Taipivai, Ho'oumi, and Hakaui, are part of the larger Baie du Contrôleur.
 Another two, at Hakau'i and Hakatea, are both accessed by the same narrow entrance.

+In Vaihi ridge just south of Taipivai, there exists petroglyphs that records the introduction of horses brought into the island by Admiral Abel Aubert du Petit-Thouars in 1842.